grundic/teamcity-web-parameters/README.md

 Teamcity web parameters
 =======================
 Web-parameters is plugin for JetBrains Teamcity server, that extends default dropdown box with parameters populated from web service.
-With this plugin you can make your builds more flexible.
+With this plugin you can make your builds more flexible, because of dynamic parameter.
 For example, you can populate options from
   - database query
   - VCS listing (folder, tag)
   - LDAP